HM Prison Bullingdon: History

-Since the prison opened back in 1994 it has been surrounded in scandal and failing HMIP reports.
-The most noticeable is when back in January 2003, former Deputy Governor Terence McLaren was suspended from the prison after he had been arrested on suspicion of being involved with child pornography offences.
-Then in 2006, Governor Phil Taylor banned officers from displaying the English Flag as he was fearing that it may upset the foreign prisoners.
-Alongside this HM Inspectorate of Prisons have published countless damning reports into overcrowding, safety issues, gang violence and drugs to name just a few.
+Since the prison opened back in 1994 it has been the subject of scandal and failing HMIP reports.
+The most notable is in January 2003 when Deputy Governor Terence McLaren was suspended after he had been arrested on suspicion of child pornography offences.
+In 2006, Governor Phil Taylor banned officers from displaying the Flag of England as he feared it may upset foreign prisoners.
+HM Inspectorate of Prisons has published several reports criticising overcrowding, safety issues, gang violence, drugs and other issues.

+On 17 March 2019 David Gray, 54, was found dead in his healthcare unit cell as a result of suicide.